-Although stock can be easily made at home, it’s often more convenient to buy it canned, boxed, or in bouillon cubes.
-Always look for stock products that are MSG free, low in sodium or sodium free.
-If you can’t find low sodium stock in your market, then dilute with ½ its volume of water.
-Take special care when buying bouillon cubes.
-Bouillon cubes are often extremely high in salt and MSG.
-When using any commercial stock, always take care when adding salt to your dish, even with low sodium brands.
-The American Institute for Cancer Research reports that many ‘reduced sodium’ stocks and broths are still too high in salt for them to widely recommend.
+If making homemade stock isn’t an option, it can be more convenient to buy it canned, boxed, or in bouillon cubes.
+Look for stock products that are low in sodium or sodium-free.
+If you can’t find low-sodium stock in your market, try diluting with water.
+Take special care when buying bouillon cubes as they are often extremely high in salt.